The Insider (film)

-The Insider is a 1999 American biographical drama film directed by Michael Mann and written by Mann and Eric Roth, based on Marie Brenner's 1996 Vanity Fair article "The Man Who Knew Too Much".
+The Insider is a 1999 American biographical thriller film directed by Michael Mann and written by Mann and Eric Roth, based on Marie Brenner's 1996 Vanity Fair article "The Man Who Knew Too Much".
 The film stars Al Pacino, Russell Crowe, Christopher Plummer, Bruce McGill, Diane Venora and Michael Gambon.

 A fictionalized account of a true story, it centers on the controversial 60 Minutes segment about Jeffrey Wigand, a whistleblower in the tobacco industry, covering his and CBS producer Lowell Bergman's struggles as they defend his testimony against efforts to discredit and suppress it by CBS and Wigand's former employer.

+The Insider was released by Buena Vista Pictures Distribution on November 5, 1999.
 Although not a box-office success, The Insider received acclaim from critics, who praised Crowe's portrayal of Wigand and Mann's direction.
 It was nominated for seven Academy Awards, including Best Picture and Best Actor in a Leading Role (for Russell Crowe).

 Plot

 CBS producer Lowell Bergman convinces the founder of Hezbollah, Sheikh Fadlallah, to grant an interview to Mike Wallace for 60 Minutes.
 Wallace and Bergman firmly stand their ground against the Sheikh's armed and hostile bodyguards, who attempt to intimidate and disrupt their interview preparations.

 Later, Bergman approaches Jeffrey Wigand—a former executive at the Brown & Williamson tobacco company—for help explaining technical documents.
 Wigand agrees but intrigues Bergman when he insists that he will not discuss anything else, citing a confidentiality agreement.

 Brown & Williamson coerces Wigand into a more restrictive agreement, leading Wigand to accuse Bergman of betraying him.
 Bergman subsequently visits Wigand to defend himself and investigate the potential story.
 Although Wigand apparently possesses very damaging information, he hesitates to reveal anything, fearing that it will jeopardize his severance package from Brown & Williamson.
 Wigand's family moves into a more modest house, and Wigand begins working as a teacher.
 One night, Wigand finds evidence of trespass and receives a sinister phone call.

 Meanwhile, Bergman contacts Richard Scruggs, an attorney representing Mississippi in a lawsuit against the tobacco industry.
 Bergman suggests that if they depose Wigand, making his information public, it can give CBS cover to broadcast the information; Scruggs expresses interest.

 Wigand receives an emailed death threat and finds a bullet in his mailbox.
 He contacts the FBI, but the agents who visit him are hostile and confiscate his computer.
 Furious, Wigand demands that Bergman arrange an interview, during which Wigand states that he was fired after objecting to Brown & Williamson intentionally making their cigarettes more addictive.

 Bergman arranges a security detail for Wigand's home, and the Wigands experience marital stress.
 Wigand testifies in Mississippi, despite attempts of intimidation and legal suppression by Brown & Williamson attorneys.
 After returning home, he discovers that his wife Liane has left him and taken their daughters.